poynt/pos-connector-ios-sdk-sample/README.md

 # PoyntLib

+The Example directory contains SwiftExample and Example_objc.

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+To run the example project, clone the repo, and run `pod install` from the Example/Example_objc or Example/SwiftExample directory first.
+In Xcode open .xcworkspace file in the correspoding directory.

 ## Requirements